 Empathy: The Ability to Understand Leadership at a Deeper Level

 It wasn’t until I was the interviewer that I realized the things I was worried about weren’t that big of a deal most of the time.
-Instead, being an interviewer and a leader, I realized that one core piece needed to be answered, which wasn’t their experience level.
-It was likability and effectiveness.
+Instead, from the perspective of the interviewer and a leader, I realized it wasn’t their experience level that mattered most, rather it was their likability and effectiveness that was assessed as a foundation to enable their success.

 Entrepreneurs are thrust into a leadership role as teams grow.
 That leadership role shifts perspective on the decisions and actions of leaders.
 It gives first-hand experience in the operations and thought process of leadership.
 That insight allows past leaders to become better future followers because there’s empathy baked inside their role.